top of page

 We are always looking for graduate students from our Chemistry, MatSE, ChBE, or Physics graduate programs to join us.
 If you are already admitted to one of these programs, please contact Prof. Jain by emailing jain (at) illinois (dot) edu for openings.
 For prospective students who have not yet been admitted to a UIUC graduate program, please contact the program of your interest for information about admissions.
 Students are admitted into a department or a program rather than into a group.
 The process of selecting and joining a group starts after you have been admitted.

 We have openings for postdoctoral scholars from time to time.
-Candidates with experience in electrochemistry, catalysis, surface science, and optical microscopy may write to Prof. Jain by emailing jain (at) illinois (dot) edu with a CV, one selected representative publication, and a 1-page-or less research statement.
+Candidates with experience in time-dependent electronic structure theory, heterogeneous catalysis, surface science, and optical microscopy may write to Prof. Jain by emailing jain (at) illinois (dot) edu with a CV, one selected representative publication, and a 1-page-or less research statement.
 Please arrange to have three recommendation letters sent to Prof. Jain.

 Our research is at the intersection of chemistry, materials science, and condensed matter physics, areas in which UIUC has highly ranked programs and has been home to 20 Nobel laureates & discoveries/inventions such as the LED, MRI, and theory of superconductors.
 UIUC also houses the world-class Materials Research Laboratory, where we perform a lot of our work.